Key takeaways

 Compliance status panels

-Use gauges for GSTR-2B match and TDS compliance, and calendar heatmaps for filing timeliness.
+Use gauges for GSTR 2B match and TDS compliance.
+Calendar heatmaps show filing timeliness at a glance.

 Transaction detail tables

-List highlights, date, amount, and type, bank charges, FX adjustments, refunds, loan principals, add filters and export options for deeper analysis.
+List highlights: date, amount, and type.
+Include bank charges, FX adjustments, refunds, and loan principals.
+Add filters and export options for deeper analysis.

 Implementation Checklist for Your KPI Dictionary

-- Create a master sheet with metric owner, source, refresh cadence.
+- Create a master sheet with metric owner, source, and refresh cadence.

 - Adjust benchmarks by sector and scale.

-- Automate reconciliation, bank feeds, and matchers where possible.
+- Automate reconciliation, bank feeds, and transaction matching where possible.

-- Version control your dictionary, add, modify, retire as needed.
+- Version control your dictionary.
+Add, modify, or retire metrics as needed.

 Common Pitfalls in Indian Financial Metrics

-Using GST-inclusive revenue for margin distorts results, reconcile against GSTR-2A and GSTR-2B, track unclaimed ITC separately.
+Using GST inclusive revenue for margin calculation distorts results.
+Reconcile against GSTR 2A and GSTR 2B.
+Track unclaimed ITC separately.

 Payment platform complications

-Classify marketplace settlements correctly, payouts as revenue, processing fees as OpEx, model settlement timing in cash flow.
+Classify marketplace settlements correctly.
+Payouts count as revenue.
+Processing fees count as OpEx.
+Model settlement timing in your cash flow projections.

 Foreign exchange handling